-A veterinarian preparing one-off medications to treat animals under his or her care is a special case and is governed by its own exemption from registration (ref: entry 9 in Schedule 2 of the Regulations).
+A veterinarian preparing one-off medications2 to treat animals under his or her care is a special case and is governed by its own exemption from registration (ref: entry 10 in Schedule 2 of the Regulations3).

-If you are a veterinarian compounding your own preparation for use on animals, you must ensure that it is fit for its intended purpose and you must prepare it in accordance with a documented system covering that activity.
+If you are a veterinarian compounding your own preparation for use on animals, or directing a third party to manufacture the preparation according to your instructions, you must ensure that it is fit for its intended purpose and it must be made in accordance with a documented system covering that activity.
 You are responsible for the documented system.
-It will not be approved or even reviewed by MPI unless there are suspicions or allegations that you are not complying with the Regulations.
-The basic obligations are the same as above, but the documentation will focus exclusively on your preparation process rather than on a more extensive manufacturing process for a commercial over-the-counter veterinary medicine.
+It will not be approved or even reviewed by NZFS unless there are suspicions or allegations that you are not complying with the Regulations.
+The basic obligations are the same as above, but the documentation will focus exclusively on the preparation process rather than on a more extensive manufacturing process for a commercial overthe-counter veterinary medicine.
 For example, your labelling specification might be quite different because you will be dispensing the preparation only after personally discussing the use of the product with your client.